rjkmrdesai/vanityscan/README.md

-# Saiko
+# Vanity Scan

 > The independent beauty price index for India. (this is not a real website yet)

-Saiko is a price-comparison engine for cosmetics — a Skyscanner for beauty.
+Vanity Scan is a price-comparison engine for cosmetics — a Skyscanner for beauty.
 It pulls live prices across 240+ retailers (Nykaa, Tira, Sephora India, Cult Beauty, Lookfantastic, brand-direct stores, and more), folds in shipping, taxes, and active discount codes, and surfaces the real number you'd pay at checkout.

 This repository contains the marketing site and product landing page — a single self-contained HTML prototype demonstrating the full user experience.